jnicol/trackpad-scroll-emulator/README.md

 **IMPORTANT** This repository is no longer maintained.
 We recommend using SimpleBar(https://github.com/Grsmto/simplebar) which is an actively maintained fork of trackpad-scroll-emulator.
+Thanks to those who contributed to this project.

 <hr>

-#Trackpad Scroll Emulator
+# Trackpad Scroll Emulator

 A jQuery plugin that emulates OS X trackpad-style scrollbars in any browser or platform.
 Based on the scrollbars in the Rdio app.